Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 use the Ralink IC like a Linux box.

-One of the utilities the BusyBox binary includes is the shell itself, which has access to the rest of the commands commands:
+One of the utilities the BusyBox binary includes is the shell itself, which has access to the rest of the commands:

 ```
 ATP>shell